+Fig.2 Water levels for boundary conditions

+Flood calculation

-Fig.2 Water levels for boundary conditions Flood calculation Continuity equation and Momentum equation is used to estimate flood flow in one dimensional dynamic wave model.
+Continuity equation and Momentum equation is used to estimate flood flow in one dimensional dynamic wave model.
 We assumed that river width for the Mekong River, Bassac River and Tonle sap River are wide rectangular channel.
 It was set 1200m for Mekong River and 500m for Bassac River and Tonle Sap River.
+Manning coefficient for river discharge is assumed as 0.02 (Hagiwara et al., 2002)

+Inundating flow

-Manning coefficient for river discharge is assumed as 0.02 (Hagiwara et al., 2002) Inundating flow This model also consists of continuity equation and momentum equation in two directional non-uniform flow used for water distribution in inundation areas.
+This model also consists of continuity equation and momentum equation in two directional non-uniform flow used for water distribution in inundation areas.
 We have ignored non-linear term to avoid complex of calculation.
+The Manning coefficient of the inundation flow has been selected as 0.05

+Overflow

-The Manning coefficient of the inundation flow has been selected as 0.05 Overflow For the overflow discharge formula river and floodplains, it generates complete flow and submerged flow under supercritical and sub critical flow.
+For the overflow discharge formula river and floodplains, it generates complete flow and submerged flow under supercritical and sub critical flow.
 A complete overflow occurs when flood water flowing to dry land through the colmatage cut.
 In contrast, flowing to wet areas are called submerged overflow.
 The overflow width is set as 10m.

+Groundwater

-Key words: Groundwater, Inundation, Hydrological Model, Lower Mekong Basin Tohoku University, 6-6-20 Aoba Aramaki, Aoba-Ku, Sendai 980-8579, Japan.Tel&Fax: +81-22-795-7455 Groundwater We assumed a uniform soil structure and uniform aquifer properties.
+We assumed a uniform soil structure and uniform aquifer properties.
 An impermeable layer exists 15m below the groundwater and the average groundwater elevation of the area is 10m above mean sea level.
 Therefore, we set the impermeable layer at -5m elevation.
-Evapotranspiration flux is assumed as 150mm/month for the whole season (Nawarathna and Kazama, 1999).
-The specific yield has been estimated as 0.4 (Kazama et al., 2007) 4.
-RESULTS AND DISCUSSION Using the numerical solutions of each governing equations, calculations were performed for flood, over flow and inundation flows for several flood events from January 2000 to December 2000.
-Time interval and ground resolution have been selected as 30s, 2s and 1000m, 250m, respectively.
+Evapotranspiration flux is assumed as 150mm/month for the whole season (Nawaratha and Kazama, 1999).
+The specific yield has been estimated as 0.4 (Kazama et al., 2007)

+4. RESULTS AND DISCUSSION

+Using the numerical solutions of each governing equations, calculations were performed for flood, over flow and inundation flows for several flood events from January 1995 to December 1995.
+Time interval and ground resolution have been selected as 30s, 2s and 1km, 250m, respectively.
 All of model used this time step and ground resolution.
-Fig.3 shows the comparison of calculated and observed water levels from July to October at Phnom Penh with two grid sizes.
+Fig.3 shows the comparison of calculated and observed water levels from January to July at Phnom Penh with two grid sizes.
 Comparison shows both of grid size estimated water levels are in good agreement with the observation water levels at Phnom Penh.
+250m is greater than 1km about 0.2m when comparison observation water levels at Phnom Penh.

-Fig 3 Comparison of calculated and observed water level at Phnom Penh Inundation area The estimated temporal and spatial distributions within inundation area in year 2000 by two grid size are present in Fig 4.
-It shows inundation area of 250m is least than 1000m.
+Fig 3 Comparison of calculated and observed water level at Phnom Penh Inundation area The estimated temporal and spatial distributions within inundation area by two grid size are present in Fig 4.
+It shows inundation area of 250m is least than 1km.
 Almost of inundation cause at downstream condition of both scale because of low land area.
 Normally, the largest flooding period in the Mekong region is from September to October and the water level reduce after November.